All-Systems-Electronics/AlcoMeasure/firmware/README.md

+ # About Firmware
+Firmware files are zipped to make them easier to download.
+The binary file needs to be extracted (unzipped) before attempting to update.

  # Firmware Versions
 Firmware versions 1.1XXX should be used in all new devices.
 Firmware versions 1.08XX should only be used for devices with Serial Numbers older than 400.